veganstraightedge/dang/README.md

 ## Description

-Dang is a Ruby templating language
+Dang is a Ruby templating language.
 It uses angle brackets and CSS syntax.
 Somewhere between ERB and Haml.